dfinster/fortc.com/README.md

 ## Description

-A minimal static Markdown-to-HTML blog generator.
+A minimal static Markdown-to-HTML blog generator in bash, awk, sed, and Pandoc.

-It's the dumbest thing that could possibly work.
+_It's the dumbest thing that could possibly work._ [WIKIWIL](https://fortc.com/wikiwil)

-- Converts Markdown in `/posts` to static HTML in `/output`
+- Converts Markdown `/posts` to static HTML `/output`.
-- Sorts the posts in reverse order from the frontmatter date
-- Undated posts render at the end of the list in whatever order
+- `title:` frontmatter is required.
+- `unlisted: true` frontmatter suppresses the listing.
-- Subtitles are optional frontmatter
+- `subtitle:` and `date:` frontmatter are optional.
+- Posts are sorted in reverse date order in `index.html`.
+Undated posts appear last in filesystem order.
-- Designed to deploy at Cloudflare
+- Designed for deployment at Cloudflare.

 ## Prerequisites